aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/working-with-columns-and-rows/_index.md

 To stop a table from splitting across the page we need to state that we wish the content contained within the table to stay together.
 In Microsoft Word, this involves selecting the table and enabling “Keep with Next” under Paragraph Format.

 In Aspose.Words the technique is the same.
 Each paragraph inside the cells of the table should have [ParagraphFormat.KeepWithNext](https://apireference.aspose.com/words/net/aspose.words/paragraphformat/properties/keepwithnext) set to true.
 The exception is the last paragraph in the table which should be set to false.
-The code example given below demonstrates how to set a table to stay together on the same page.
+The code example given below shows how to set a table to stay together on the same page.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Table%20spanning%20two%20pages.docx).

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Tables-KeepTablesAndRowsBreaking-KeepTableTogether.cs" >}}

 ## Work with Merged Cells {#work-with-merged-cells}

-In a table, numerous cells can be merged together into a single cell.
+In a table, many cells can be merged together into a single cell.
 This is useful when certain rows require a title or large blocks of text which span across the width of the table.
 This can only be achieved by merging some of the cells in the table into a single cell.
 Aspose.Words supports merged cells when working with all input formats including when importing HTML content.

 ### Merged Cells in Aspose.Words {#merged-cells-in-aspose-words}